nightwishxp/notrenderreact/Publishing.md

 ### Uploading

 Once this is set up, make sure you commit the current state you want to publish.
 Then try `cargo publish --dry-run`.
-If that works well, revi
+If that works well, review the files that will be published via `cargo package --list`.
+If you are satisfied, you can now officially publish it via `cargo publish`.

+Congratulations, your package is public to the world.